OpenDSA/OpenDSA/RST/en/Glossary.rst

       distribution of the high-order bits of the keys.

    bintree
+      :to-term: flyweight :label: uses

       A :term:`spatial data structure` in the form of binary :term:`trie`, typically used to store point data in two or more dimensions.
       Similar to a :term:`PR quadtree` except that at each level, it splits one dimension in half.
-      Since many leaf nodes of the PR quadtree will contain no data points, implementation often makes use of the :term:`Flyweight` :term:`design pattern`.
+      Since many leaf nodes of the PR quadtree will contain no data points, implementation often makes use of the :term:`flyweight` :term:`design pattern`.

    Binsort